Dominik Sváček

-Dominik Sváček (born 24 February 1997) is a Czech footballer who plays as a goalkeeper for Zbrojovka Brno.
+Dominik Sváček (born 24 February 1997) is a Czech professional footballer who plays as a goalkeeper for Slovak First Football League club Žilina, on loan from Zbrojovka Brno.

 Club career

 Viktoria Plzeň

-He played his first match for FC Viktoria Plzeň on 27 May 2017 against FC Vysočina Jihlava.
+He played his first match for Viktoria Plzeň on 27 May 2017 against Vysočina Jihlava.
 He played last 27 minutes when he came on the pitch for injured Petr Bolek.

-Since then he played mainly for reserve team in Bohemian Football League.
+Since then, he played mainly for reserve team in Bohemian Football League.

 On 20 February 2024, Viktoria Plzeň loaned Sváček to Zbrojovka Brno on a half-year loan deal with option to make transfer permanent.

 International career

 He had played international football at under-16, 17, 18, 19 and 20 level for Czech Republic U16, Czech Republic U17, Czech Republic U18, Czech Republic U19 and Czech Republic U20.
 He played in 14 matches in national teams.